An imposing peak that towers over the city, taking a day trip from Lucerne to Mount Pilatus is a can’t-miss adventure in Switzerland!

 - Departure Times | Once per hour at 38 minutes past the hour (first departure at 7:38 AM)

-The first step of your journey is a beautiful boat ride on Lake Lucerne from Lucerne to Alpnachstad, a small lake-side village.
-In Lucerne, you will board the boat at the Banhofquai, which is located across from the train station on the bank of Lake Lucerne.
+The first step of your journey is a beautiful boat ride on Lake Lucerne from Lucerne to the small lake-side village of Alpnachstad.
+You will board the boat at the Luzern Banhofquai (ferry terminal), located across from the train station on the bank of Lake Lucerne.

 The boat departs once an hour at 38 minutes past the hour (they really mean this!), starting at 7:38 AM.
 We recommend beginning your day early to avoid the crowds and to make sure you have plenty of time for tobogganing in the afternoon.